exwm/yt_clipper/readme.md

 # yt_clipper

+## Notices

+- **NOTICE 1:** The namespace of the user script was recently changed and you may have two versions of the script installed simultaneously.
+Check your user script extension, and if this is the case, delete the older version.

 ## Browser Support

 - Works best on Chrome with the Tampermonkey extension and YouTube video in theater mode.